 After places have been offered, Hertfordshire County Council will maintain the school's continuing interest (waiting) list.
-A child's position on a Continuing interest list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
+A child's position on the continuing interest (CI) list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
 The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.

-Continuing interest lists will be maintained for every year group until the end of the summer term.
-To retain a CI application after this time, parents must make an In-Year application.
+Continuing interest lists will be maintained for every year group until the end of the summer term and confirmed to parents at the time of allocation.
+To retain a CI application after this time, parents must make an In Year application.